 A story of international adoption, this is a lovely book for families who have adopted from another country.

 To purchase My Family is Forever, visit NancyCarlson.com.

 The inevitable question of biology and genetics is one that all adoptive parents face eventually.
 In I Don’t Have Your Eyes, by Carrie A. Kitze, families can share this concept in a safe and positive way.

 This beautifully illustrated story expresses the differences adoptive parents and children face, while encouraging the concept that while some families have differences on the outside, it’s the love they share inside that matters most.

-Look for I Don’t Have Your Eyes at Barnes and Noble
+Look for I Don’t Have Your Eyes at Amazon

 5. A Mother for Choco